Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

   left_circle: Stop demanding
   right_circle: Start supporting
 page_title: Conversational IVR
-intro_text: Improve your customer experience and at the same time reduce your cost to serve.
+intro_text: 'Improve your customer experience and at the same time reduce your cost to serve.
 AI-powered voice assistants  can support your customers as well as the agents in your contact centre.
 By performing intakes, routing incoming calls and actually handling and administrating calls.
-And an easy to use whispering function that helps your agents in their daily work.
+And an easy to use whispering function that helps your agents in their daily work. '
 action_text: How does it work?
 download_text: Download White Paper
 form_download_text: Free download